 Global Ambassadors: All international students are connected with a Global Ambassador, who is a returning Hartwick student trained to provide support and help connect new students to the Hartwick community.

-Check-ins: Northeast Semester students have regular check-ins with the Global Education staff to make sure that their needs are being met.
+Check-ins: Northeast Experience students have regular check-ins with the Global Education staff to make sure that their needs are being met.

 Health and safety: We have the on-campus Perella Health Center which is staffed by medical and mental health professionals who provide physical and mental health care.
 We also have a Campus Safety office which provides a safe and secure environment for all on campus.